amafehr/pocs_helpers/README.md

 ## Installation

 This repo has not been published to PyPi yet.
 Currently, you can:
-1. Clone the repo
+- Clone the repo
-1. Move your work inside this folder or move `pocs_helpers.py` to somewhere relative to your working folder.
+- Move your work inside this folder or move `pocs_helpers.py` to somewhere relative to your working folder.
+- Feel free to copy the useful code and cite the repo.

 ## License